Kim Chung-yul

-Kim Chung-yul (Korean: 김정렬, 29 September 1917 – 7 September 1992) was the South Korean Air Force officer who served as Prime Minister of South Korea from July 1987 to February 1988.
+Kim Chung-yul (Korean: 김정렬, 29 September 1917 – 7 September 1992) was a South Korean Air Force officer who served as the prime minister of South Korea from July 1987 to February 1988.

 Personal life

 He was born on 29 September 1917.
+He graduated from Imperial Japanese Army Air Academy and Akeno Army Aviation School.
+He fought the Royal Air Force primarily in Southeast Asia and was a IJA Captain at the end of WW2.

 He was South Korean Ambassador to United States and National Defence Minister.
 He served in the Korean Air Force during World War II.
 On 7 September 1992, he died after a lengthy illness.
 His native city was Seoul.